Advertisement

 Mo Mode Calculator

-Find the mode (most frequent value) of any data set.
-Handles unimodal, bimodal, and multimodal distributions.
-Shows a full frequency table with counts and percentages.
+Find the mode — the most frequent value — in any data set.
+Detects unimodal, bimodal, and multimodal distributions with a full frequency table.
+Works with numbers or categories.

 How Mode is Determined